 Choose from our wide portfolio of electives

-You will take six electives across Finance, Innovation and Entrepreneurship, Strategic Management and Analytics and Digital Marketing.
+You will take six electives offered across the following subject areas: Finance, Innovation and Entrepreneurship, Strategic Management and Analytics and Digital Marketing.

 Advanced Company Valuation

 It is a fundamental precept of this module that any corporation can be valued, albeit imprecisely in some cases.
 The module starts addressing the value creation process and examines the validity and limits of value creation in the context of corporate restructuring.
 It continues with the analysis and practical examination of the traditional valuation models, then extends to relative valuation models, and finally, combines different pricing frameworks in valuing a number of entities with different investment and financing characteristics.
 The module is highly participative and the extensive use of real-world cases guides you through the theory and application of valuation models highlighting their strengths and weaknesses.

 This module covers corporate financial decision-making.
 It provides an overview of corporate financial policy, and address financial forecasting, financing decisions, corporate investment decisions and valuation, and mergers and acquisitions.
 You will learn to apply the concepts and methods learnt to make financial decisions in real-life cases.